 The property maintains a significant setback from Belvedere Boulevard with stately mature trees that enhance the presence of the buildings.
 The plantings complement Belvedere Boulevard's street trees, fashioning a campus-like feeling.
 In addition to the area wide recommendations:

-- Protect or enhance existing tree buffer along Belvedere Boulevard. - Incorporate the oldest and healthiest trees into the design of the redevelopment project.
+- Protect or enhance existing tree buffer along Belvedere Boulevard to the maximum extent possible. - To the maximum extent possible, incorporate the oldest and healthiest trees into the design of the redevelopment project.